-Legend: Second grader acts out birth process as her show-and-tell offering.
+Claim: Second grader acts out her mother's birthing process in school as a show-and-tell offering.

 Example:[Collected on the Internet, 2002]

 Betsy, a grammar-school teacher from Miami, remembers this Oscar-worthy birth tableau from one of her students ...
 I've been teaching now for about fifteen years.
 I have two kids myself, but the best birth story I know is the one I saw in my own second-grade classroom a few years back.

 Usually, show-and-tell is pretty tame.
 Kids bring in pet turtles, model airplanes, pictures of fish they catch, stuff like that.
 And I never, ever place any boundaries or limitations on them.
 If they want to lug it to school and talk about it, they're welcome.